A plate with Chiles en Nogada, a stuffed poblano pepper with a white sauce, pomegranate seeds and cilantro is a favorite food in Oaxaca.

 Top Markets In Oaxaca To Visit

-If you want to eat like a local and really dive into food from Oaxaca, head to one of the markets.
 And no, I am not referring to a grocery store but the large markets that are comprised of hundreds of vendors who have a stall selling everything from food to produce, meats, clothes, and electronics.

 This is where some of the top eats in Oaxaca can be found.
 For many travelers, visiting the markets can be intimidating and why I recommend going with a local guide.
 If you have time to visit a few, these markets in Oaxaca are a must!